disneyparentsapp/backend/Readme.md

 - method: POST, endpoint: /posts, description: adds a posts if has name, location and kids fields.
 - method: DELETE, endpoint: /posts/:id, description: deletes a post with specified id.
 - method: PUT, endpoint: /posts/:id, description: updates a post with specified id.
+- method: GET, endpoint: /posts/:id/comments, description: gets a post with the comments that match its id.

 Post Data Model